-St. Charles Minor Seminary SHS is Catholic institution which was set up with the aim of training Priests and religious for the Church while at the same time churning our responsible people for the country and the world
+St. Charles Minor Seminary SHS is a Catholic institution that was set up with the aim of training Priests and religious for the Church while at the same time churning our responsible people for the country and the world

 St. Charles Minor Seminary was first opened in 1953 at Wiaga in the Builsa District of the Upper East Region, by the Missionary of Africa (White Fathers).
 It was later moved to Tamale in 1955 where it is now situated.
 The school was moved to Tamale in 1955 because of its strategic and central position as the administrative capital of the north.

-Not until the late 90s when things became very difficult for the school to be continuously sustained by the church single handily; that a decision of going into partnership with government which eventually resulted to the absorption of the school by the government in 2001.
-Currently, the school has a population of One Thousand and Two Hundred students (1,200), and is headed by Mr. Jakpa Paul Kelly.
+Not until the late 90s when things became very difficult for the school to be continuously sustained by the church single handily; that a decision of going into partnership with the government eventually resulted in the absorption of the school by the government in 2001.
+Currently, the school has a population of One Thousand and Two Hundred students (1,200) and is headed by Mr. Jakpa Paul Kelly.

 Ghana Senior High School (GHANASCO) is a co-educational second cycle institution located in Tamale, Northern Region of Ghana.

-Navrongo Senior High School is a school in Navrongo which was established in September 1960 by Ghana’s first president Osagyefo Dr. Kwame Nkrumah.
+Navrongo Senior High School is a school in Navrongo that was established in September 1960 by Ghana’s first President Osagyefo Dr. Kwame Nkrumah.
 It was named President’s College.
-The president indicated his dream that this school will become a great centre of learning in the north and that he will watch its progress with keen interest.
+The president indicated his dream that this school will become a great center of learning in the north and that he will watch its progress with keen interest.

 Later, it was simply called Navrongo School (NAVASCO).
 Its mascot is the horn, an important northern Ghanaian symbol of royalty, bravery, and leadership.
 The school’s motto is “LUX BOREALIS” in Latin.
 It means “The Light of the North”.
 Old students are known as NABIA, a local word meaning Citizen.

-Notre Dame Minor Seminary Senior High School is all male second cycle educational institution located in Navrongo of the Kasena-Nankana Municipality of the Upper East Region of Ghana.
+Notre Dame Minor Seminary Senior High School is an all-male second-cycle educational institution located in Navrongo of the Kasena-Nankana Municipality of the Upper East Region of Ghana.

 The School was established by the Catholic Church through the arduous work of its missionaries led by Rev Father Lebel on 8 July 1960.
 The School had an initial enrollment of 31 students and was mainly managed by the Catholic Church until 1990 where the Ghana Government took over.

-It is situated on Wa-Hamile Trunk road, about 2 kilometres away from the main township of Jirapa.
-St. Francis of Assisi, Jirapa is an all girls boarding school.
+It is situated on Wa-Hamile Trunk road, about 2 kilometers away from the main township of Jirapa.
+St. Francis of Assisi, Jirapa is an all-girls boarding school.
 The students are from every region of Ghana.
-This all girls Catholic High School has a sister school: St. Francis Catholic High School in Sacramento, California, USA.
+This all-girls Catholic High School has a sister school: St. Francis Catholic High School in Sacramento, California, USA.